playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 Then, for the list of actions, we'll start by hard-coding an array into the `ContextMenu` component.

-This array should include a label that's visible to the end-user and a function that should be ran when the action is taken.
+This array should include a label that's visible to the end-user and a function that should be run when the action is taken.

 <!-- tabs:start -->